 Lyme Disease treatment

-The Basics of Complementary Treatments at a Hospital in Germany and Mexico
+The Basics of Lyme Disease Treatement: Hospitals in Germany and Mexico

-The human body is very complex.
+The human body is very complex, and so is lyme disease treatment.
 When affected with a serious illness, incorporating a whole-body approach is necessary in the healing process.
 Treatment must focus on eradicating the disease, strengthening the immune system, detoxification, nutrition, and overall health.
 The foods and drinks that you put into your body, the supplements you take, how much you exercise, and getting a sufficient amount of sleep are essential tools to successfully achieve optimal health.

 The antibiotics Rocephin and Flagyl are often given through your stay at these hospitals during the Lyme treatment package.
 These antibiotics target the three forms of Lyme—extracellular, intracellular, and cyst form.
 Rocephin can be quite effective against extracellular forms of Lyme and in conjunction with WBHT, it becomes successful inside the cell as well.
 Flagyl is an anti-cystic form of antibiotic and is given to make sure the bugs in the cyst form are destroyed.